QuimCrous/online-bank-api/README.md

 The controllers packages contains the different controllers used to connect the methods done in the services with an Url, so we can interact with the Api using a browser(or other apps that can help us with that interaction).

 ### Test
 There I have three classes where I tested the different methods if they work correctly and if they throw the expected errors.
+There I also have tested the security because I've had to add a validation in the tests that was needed to prove the user was in the database.

 ### Others